symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 or a VAT number input.

 But sometimes, you don't really need to add new field types - you want to add features on top of existing field types.
-This is where Field Type Extensions come in.
+This is where field type extensions come in.

-Field Type Extensions have 2 main use cases:
+Field type extensions have 2 main use cases:

 #.
 You want to add a **generic feature to several field types** (such as
-   adding a "help" field to every field type)
+   adding a "help" text to every field type)
 #.
 You want to add a **specific feature to a single field type** (such
    as adding a "download" feature to the "file" field type)